jgoodhcg/chorechart/README.md

     - [x] roomates
   - [ ] endpoints

+- [ ] make authentication middleware

 - [ ] kebab the snakes (`a_snake_example a-kebab-example`)
   - [ ] remove all snakes from SPA components and handlers
   - [ ] remove all snakes from endpoint params
-  - [ ] only snakes are in the parameter maps to db fn's
+  - [ ] only snakes are in the keys to maps sent to db fn's

-- [ ] make authentication middleware

 - [ ] authorization